Clivern/Pindo/README.rst

 Note
 ====

-This project is created and maintained for Interpret. see https://github.com/Clivern/Interpret
+This project is created and maintained for Cookie. see https://github.com/Clivern/Cookie